 Another chocolate hotspot is in Piedmont in the fascinating city of Torino (Turin), known as much for the creativity of its chocolatiers as for the quality of the chocolate itself.
 Domori is a superb local producer of chocolates and even have their own plantations in South America.
 They refer to themselves as the “Cacao Cult”.
 Gobino is another chocolate maker given almost cult status.
 Peyrano is a great place to taste and buy chocolates in Turin.
 Head for Via Lagrange (a street full of gourmet gems) and find Gertosio, a famous pastry shop that also sells sublime chocolates including giandujotto.
 Giandujotto (Giandujotti when plural) is one of Torino’s star chocolate candies, a blend of cocoa, sugar and hazelnut cream.
 If you like your chocolate in liquid form, don’t miss Bicerin, an indulgent hot drink featuring layers of thick chocolate, espresso, and cream.
 Taste it in the ultra-sophisticated Baratti & Milano café in the Piazza Castello.
 Needless to say, you won’t need dessert.
 Turin is so dedicated to chocolate that the local tourist office even offers a ChocoPass with possibilities to sample chocolate in all its forms all over the city!

 Delicious chocolate by Roberto Catinari

-Other wonderful chocolate-making areas include Sicily, where in the baroque village of Modica chocolate makers still follow the Aztec tradition.
+Other wonderful chocolate-making areas include Sicily, wherein the baroque village of Modica chocolate makers still follows the Aztec tradition.
 The Antica Dolceria Bonajuto is a great place to see artisan chocolate making, and of course to pick up some chocolates!
 Each March, the Eurochocolate convention descends on the town, drawing chocolate lovers from Europe and beyond.